2014–15 Kentucky Wildcats men's basketball team: November

 The season officially began on November 14 with an 85 to 45 victory over Grand Canyon in the first game of the Cawood Ledford Classic at Rupp Arena.
 Willie Cauley-Stein added 12 points, Dakari Johnson had 13 rebounds and 10 points and Trey Lyles had 14 points.
-Two days later on November 16 Kentucky defeated Buffalo 71 to 52 in the second game of the Cawood Ledford Classic at Rupp Arena.
-Buffalo led by 5 at halftime, but Kentucky used a 9 to 0 run to start the second half to regain the lead.
+Two days later on November 16 Kentucky defeated Buffalo 71–52 in the second game of the Cawood Ledford Classic at Rupp Arena.
+Buffalo led by 5 at halftime, but Kentucky used a 9–0 run to start the second half to regain the lead.
 Two nights later Kentucky traveled to Indianapolis to face No. 5 Kansas in the annual Champions Classic.
-Kentucky defeated Kansas 72 to 40 which was Kansas' lowest number of points scored since 1962.
-Kentucky's defense was stifling as they limited Kansas to 19.6 percent from the field, and blocked 11 of Kansas' shots.
+Kentucky defeated Kansas 72–40 which was Kansas' lowest number of points scored since 1962.
+Kentucky's defense was stifling as they limited Kansas to 19.6 percent from the field and blocked 11 of Kansas' shots.
 Three nights later Kentucky defeated Boston University 89 to 65 at Rupp Arena.
 Aaron Harrison scored 19 points, Devin Booker added 15, and top-ranked Kentucky shot 59 percent from the field.
-Two nights later Kentucky defeated Montana State 86 to 28 in the third game of the Cawood Ledford Classic at Rupp Arena.
-Kentucky opened the second half on a 26 to 0 run, and Montana State's 28 points is the fewest for a UK opponent since the shot clock era began in 1985–86.
-Two nights later Kentucky defeated UT-Arlington 92 to 44 in the final game of the Cawood Ledford Classic.
+Two nights later Kentucky defeated Montana State 86–28 in the third game of the Cawood Ledford Classic at Rupp Arena.
+Kentucky opened the second half on a 26–0 run, and Montana State's 28 points is the fewest for a UK opponent since the shot clock era began in 1985–86.
+Two nights later Kentucky defeated UT-Arlington 92–44 in the final game of the Cawood Ledford Classic.
 Kentucky won consecutive games by at least 48 points (58 points vs. Montana State and 48 points vs. UT Arlington) for the first time since 1954.
 After a five-day break Kentucky defeated Providence 58 to 38 at Rupp Arena.
 Kentucky finished November ranked No. 1 in the AP and USA Today polls and with a 7–0 record.